 Fishing and the environment - it shouldn't be an either/or

-|This week’s release of the National Plan of Action on seabirds was the result of three years of discussions between industry, eNGOs, Fisheries New Zealand and the Department of Conservation (DOC). |
+|This week’s release of the National Plan of Action on seabirds was the result of three years of discussions between industry, eNGOs, Fisheries New Zealand, and the Department of Conservation (DOC). |

 It is a good result and has the Vision that New Zealand works towards zero fishing-related seabird mortalities.

-It won’t be easy, but it is a pathway the industry is happy to pursue in partnership with government because it is that collaboration that will put wind beneath the innovation wings.
+It won’t be easy, but it is a pathway the industry is happy to pursue in partnership with the government because it is that collaboration that will put wind beneath the innovation wings.